Why Choose the Lhasa to Everest Base Camp Route?

 Star-Filled Night Sky

-- Fly over the Himalayan range from Kathmandu to Lhasa
+- Come flying from Kathmandu over the Himalayan range to Lhasa.

-- Visit the Potala Palace, Jokhang Temple, and Barkhor Street in Lhasa
+- Gaze at the beauty of Potala Palace, Jokhang Temple, and experience a walk on a traditional Tibetan Barkhor Street.

-- Watch the monk debates at Sera Monastery
+- Learn about Buddhism with a visit to the monk debates at Sera Monastery.

-- See the turquoise waters of Yamdrok Lake and the Karola Glacier
+- See the stunning Yamdrok Lake and Karola Glacier with its turquoise color.

-- Explore Tashilhunpo Monastery and the Gyantse Kumbum Stupa
+- Visit Tashilhunpo Monastery and the Gyantse Kumbum Stupa.

-- Reach Everest Base Camp on the Tibet side and view the north face up close
+- Go to Everest Base Camp on the Tibetan side and see the mighty north face up close.

-- Cross Pang La Pass for views of five 8,000-meter peaks
+- Cross through the beautiful Pang La Pass and experience the sight of five 8,000-meter peaks at once.